 First, you can try to generate a so-called backtrace which shows the functions involved in a program error.
 In order to do this, start Emacs with the command line 'emacs --debug-init' and/or put the line as the first line into your init file.
-XEmacs users might want to add (setq stack-trace-on-error t) as well.
 After Emacs has started, you can load a file which triggers the error and a new window should pop up showing the backtrace.
 If you get such a backtrace, please include it in the bug report.

-'''

 (setq debug-on-error t)

-'''